Donders-Institute/data-streamer/streamer-ui/README.md

 # Streamer UI

-The data streamer UI is better known as the Research Data Uploader.
+The streamer UI is better known as the Research Data Uploader.

 It is a web interface to upload files from a (lab) PC to both: